Lisa Ruth Rand

 home | projects | media | about | contact

-I am currently a Haas Postdoctoral Fellow at the Science History Institute.
-Before joining the Institute, I was a program coordinator and postdoctoral fellow in residence at the Consortium for the History of Science, Technology, and Medicine and the 2018-2019 AHA Fellow in Aerospace History.
+I am currently Assistant Professor of History at the California Institute of Technology.
+In 2025 I completed a Landaus Fellowship at the Rachel Carson Center for Environment and Society and in 2022 served as the Daniel and Florence Guggenheim Fellow at the Smithsonian National Air and Space Museum.
+Prior to Caltech I was a Haas Postdoctoral Fellow at the Science History Institute, a researcher-in-residence with the Land Art Agency, a program coordinator and postdoctoral fellow in residence at the Consortium for the History of Science, Technology, and Medicine, and the 2018-2019 AHA Fellow in Aerospace History.
 From 2016 to 2018 I was an A. W. Mellon Postdoctoral Fellow at the Institute for Research in the Humanities at the University of Wisconsin-Madison.
-At UW, I held joint appointments at the Department of History and the Nelson Institute for Environmental Studies, and I remain affiliated with the Center for Culture, History, and Environment and the Holtz Center for Science and Technology Studies.
+At UW, I held joint appointments at the Department of History and the Nelson Institute for Environmental Studies, and I remain affiliated with the Center for Culture, History, and Environment.
 I earned a bachelors degree in English and astronomy from Barnard College, and a PhD from the Department of History and Sociology of Science at the University of Pennsylvania.
-My research has been supported by fellowships from NASA, the Society for the History of Technology, the Smithsonian National Air and Space Museum, the Penn Humanities Forum, and the Consortium for the History of Science, Technology, and Medicine.
-I am a Research Associate in the Department of Space History at the Smithsonian National Air and Space Museum and an Adjunct Research Associate at the RAND Corporation.
-I spend what time remains writing plays, container gardening, playing mandolin (poorly), and serving as an urban astronomy and Girls Rock Camp educator.
+My research has been supported by fellowships and funds from NASA, the Society for the History of Technology, the Smithsonian National Air and Space Museum, the Rachel Carson Center for Environment and Society, the Perry World House, the Penn Humanities Forum, and the Consortium for the History of Science, Technology, and Medicine.
+I am a Research Associate in the Department of Space History at the Smithsonian National Air and Space Museum.
+I spend what time remains writing stage plays, container gardening, playing mandolin (poorly), and serving as an urban astronomy and Girls Rock Camp educator.